- Publish Date

 • Can I use my car?

 "You only go out in your vehicle if you need to go and get essential food supplies, essential medical supplies or medical treatment.
-Otherwise, please stay at home," police commissioner Mike Bush said.
+Otherwise, please stay at home," former police commissioner Mike Bush said.

 • Can I see my family and friends during the lockdown?